 The Saint Olaf Housing Project in partnership with Aeon continues to develop.
 Currently the project is in the financing phase.
-Below are articles and updates we have posted in our quarterly Saint Olaf Newsletters.
+Below are articles and updates from Saint Olaf and other news sources, with the most recent on top.
 If you have more questions about the Saint Olaf Housing Project, contact staff member Michael Griffin, MGriffin@SaintOlaf.org.

 partnership between Saint Olaf and Aeon, the affordable housing developer

 selected to build affordable units on the Exodus and parking lot parts of the

 parish site, has moved from negotiating an agreement to making plans for

 housing!
 Representatives from the parish and Aeon meet monthly to get updates

 and to discuss issues, questions, and concerns regarding the project...
 READ MORE

 March 24, 2019: Click here to read the Expanded March 24, 2019 Bulletin which includes Saint Olaf Leadership Support